 The Belmar Historical Society is dedicated to the restoration, preservation and acquisition of Belmar sites and materials.
 The BHS seeks to inform the public about Belmar’s history through its programs and displays.

 President, Spencer Heulitt; Vice President, Pat O'Keefe; Secretary, Karen Heulitt; Treasurer, Jim Hohn.
-Trustees Pat Melango, Irene McCann, Lucille Hohn, Naomi Reissner, Brian Magovern.
+Trustees: Pat Melango, Irene McCann, Lucille Hohn, Naomi Reissner, and Brian Magovern.

-In addition, thanks for support must be extended Belmar citizens as well as County and State organizations.
-The Monmouth Historical Commission matching grant program, as well as Belmar citizen support in the purchase of pavers enabled the restoration of the WWI Doughboy Statue and weaponry at Doughboy Park, WWII Monument on Main Street, the Malta Mast base on Eighth and Ocean Avenues.
-Repairs to the exterior of the Union Fire House on 9th and E Street, were made possible by matching grants from the Monmouth Historical Commission and assistance from the Borough of Belmar Department of Public Works.
+In addition, thanks for support must be extended to Belmar citizens as well as county and state organizations.
+The Monmouth Historical Commission matching grant program, as well as Belmar citizen support in the purchase of pavers, enabled the restoration of the WWI Doughboy Statue and weaponry at Doughboy Park, the WWII Monument on Main Street, and the Malta Mast base at 8th and Ocean Avenues.
+Repairs to the exterior of the Union Fire House on 9th and E Street were made possible by matching grants from the Monmouth Historical Commission, with assistance from the Borough of Belmar Department of Public Works.
 The purchase of archival supplies was made possible by a grant from the New Jersey Historical Commission.